ans-group/docs.ukfast.co.uk/source/cloud/flex/general/passwordretrieval.md

 GDrtWKpcKHTQFUux3gpv
 ```

-## Flex Dashboard
+## eCloud Flex Dashboard

-The Flex instances dashboard can be used to retrieve the password via the available actions as below:
+The [eCloud Flex dashboard](https://api.openstack.ecloud.co.uk/project) can be used to retrieve passwords.
+Head to the Instances area, then click on the instance in question.
+In the drop down menu at the top right of the screen you'll find the option to Retrieve Password.

 ![instances-retrievepassword](../files/instances-retrievepassword.PNG)